How does the adoption process work at ACI?

 - We will talk to YOU alone, and never share your information without your permission.

 Every adoption plan is different.
+When working with an adoption agency in Illinois you have the right to create your plan.
 You decide how and if you want to proceed.

 - Choosing an adoptive family.
 If you decide to choose an adoptive family, we can help guide you through the process, including reviewing our waiting family profiles.
 If you prefer not to choose the adoptive family, that is okay.
 Our agency has a thoughtful process in selecting a family for your child.

 - Post Placement Communication.
 You and the adoptive family decide what feels right for you.
-Contact could include: regular planned visits, connecting via phone calls, texts, emails or social media, getting photos, or having all contact go through ACI.
+You all might agree a more open adoption feels right.
+That contact could include: regular planned visits, connecting via phone calls, texts, emails or social media, getting photos, or maybe you would prefer having all contact go through ACI.

 Creating Your Birth Plan